Camera, computer, TV tuner, software, Internet connection

 In Empire website homepage you find the latest image created, There is an archive of the previous ‘Flashes of the Empire’ and for each day, there are 96 of them.
 The 96 images can be viewed all together in the ‘Days’ section.

-To support the project you can buy a print of a “Flash of Empire” (delivederd as postcard of 10×15 cm) or of a full day of 96 flashes “Day of Empire” (fine art print of 160×90 cm).
-Each image, both the postacard and the poster, is unique and printed only once.
+To support the project you can buy a print of a “Flash of Empire” (delivered as postcard of 10×15 cm) or of a full day of 96 flashes “Day of Empire” (fine art print of 160×90 cm).
+Each image, both the postcard and the poster, is unique and printed only once.